neilmalhotra12/project2/README.md

 # New Project
-This Project was created from local system
+This Project was created from local system.

-Created by Neil Malhotra
+Created by Neil Malhotra.